Laser Skin Rejuvenation

 Ablative Co2 Fractional

 Dermal tightening is achieved with bulk heating devices.
-Radio frequency or ultrasound provide the best chance to heat and maintain the heated area to shrink the skin to its youthful appearance.
+Radio frequency provides the best chance to heat and maintain the heated area to shrink the skin to its youthful appearance.

 Who performs Laser Skin Rejuvenation?